AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Introduction

+Based on our first two claims, we propose an SSL training strategy called \texttt{AdaDim}. \texttt{AdaDim} takes advantage of the discussed training dynamics to adaptively balance increasing $H(R)$ through feature decorrelation and sample uniformity as well as gradual regularization of $I(R;Z)$ as training progresses.
+This adaptation is done in a manner that is specific to the dimensionality characteristics of the dataset of interest.
+This method implies our \textbf{third claim which is SSL optimization objectives should be constructed to allow adaptation to the evolving dynamics of their representation space.}

-\begin{enumerate} \item We theoretically and empirically demonstrate that the relationship between $H(R)$ and $I(R;Z)$ can characterize SSL training dynamics through both a gaussian and information theoretic analysis. \item We show that the best performing SSL models use the discussed dynamics to arrive at an ideal point for both $H(R)$ and $I(R;Z)$ by the end of training and empirically demonstrate this behavior across a wide variety of data settings. \item We develop a dimension adaptive (\texttt{AdaDim}) method that exploits our discovered training dynamics to arrive at a better performing intermediate value for $H(R)$ and $I(R;Z)$.
-We demonstrate performance improvements across a wide variety of data settings and in comparison with state of the art methods. \end{enumerate}
+\begin{enumerate} \item We theoretically and empirically demonstrate that the relationship between $H(R)$ and $I(R;Z)$ can characterize SSL training dynamics through both a gaussian and information theoretic analysis. \item We show that the best performing SSL models use the discussed dynamics to arrive at an ideal balance for both $H(R)$ and $I(R;Z)$ by the end of training and empirically demonstrate this behavior across a wide variety of data settings. \item We develop a dimension adaptive (\texttt{AdaDim}) method that exploits our discovered training dynamics to arrive at a better balance between $H(R)$ and $I(R;Z)$.
+We demonstrate performance improvements across a wide variety of data settings and in comparison with state of the art methods without needing expensive training techniques such as queues, clustering, predictor networks, or student-teacher architectures. \end{enumerate}